FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: FrugalRAG: Efficient two-stage finetuning for RAG

 \subsection{Stage 2: Controlling test-time compute with RL}

-Given a finetuned base policy model $f_{S}$, we propose a strategy that enables the model to generate extended rollouts only when required.
-This mechanism is crucial for inference-time efficiency, as it allows the model to adaptively determine the appropriate rollout length.
-Since $f_{S}$ generally prioritizes exploration, our only goal is to learn when to sufficient evidence has been gathered, thereby reducing overall search latency during inference.
+Given a finetuned base policy model $f_{S}$, we propose a strategy that enables the model to generate extended rollouts \textit{only when required}.
+This mechanism allows the model to adaptively determine the appropriate rollout length based on the complexity of the question, rather than scale the number of retrievals as in recent RL techniques~\citep{search-r1}.
+Since $f_{S}$ generally prioritizes exploration, our only goal is to learn when to sufficient evidence has been gathered.
+In turn, we can also reduce the overall search latency during inference whenever possible.
 Below we show how this problem can be formulated as a reinforcement learning task, as it requires evaluating and comparing different rollouts.
-However, unlike recent work using RL for scaling the number of retrievals~\citep{search-r1}, here our focus is to use RL to reduce the number of retrievals per question.

 \xhdr{Reward Design} Our reward function is designed to guide the model toward discovering the optimal rollout length.
-To compute the reward, we first generate the complete rollout using the policy $f_S$ and then evaluate it.
-Let $h^*$ denote the optimal number of retrieval steps (or hops), defined as the point beyond which further retrievals do not improve the overall recall $c$.
+To compute the reward, we first generate the complete rollout using the policy $f_S$ and then evaluate it with ground truth evidence.
+Let $h^*$ denote the optimal number of retrieval steps (or hops), defined as the point beyond which further retrievals do not improve a predefined metric, say $c$.
+We compute $c$, the document recall against ground-truth evidence $Y$.
+Operationally, $h^{*}$ is the smallest hop at which the rollout achieves recall $\geq \tau$.

 If the model terminates at a hop $h_{\text{term}} > h^*$, it incurs a penalty for redundant steps.
 Conversely, stopping at $h_{\text{term}} < h^*$ is also penalized to encourage sufficient exploration.
 This reward structure enables the model to explore adequately for complex queries while avoiding unnecessary computation for simpler ones.
-The reward is defined as:
+Mathematically,